New York City is all about style.

 We pride ourselves on being unofficial New York tour guides.
 So we find it our obligation to not only help New Yorkers move to their new destinations, but to also help them find those destinations as only a New Yorker could.

-An excerpt from our free downloadable eBook, The Ultimate Apartment Hunting Guide for New York City, describes some common apartment types to help you on your search for the perfect place:
+Following are some common apartment types to help you on your search for the perfect place:

 POPULAR APARTMENT TYPES